What is an IRA Rollover?

 - No Current Income Taxes - You avoid current income taxes, including a mandatory 20 percent income tax withholding and possibly a 10 percent excise tax penalty.

 - Withdrawal Flexibility- If you're between the ages of 59 ½ and 70 ½, you can withdraw what you need from your IRA rollover at any time without tax penalties.
-After 70 ½, current tax laws require you to make minimum withdrawals based on average life expectancy.
+You will be responsible for taxes at your current tax rate on any withdrawals.
+After the age of 70 ½, current tax laws require you to make minimum withdrawals based on average life expectancy.
 Penalty exceptions are available and may be applicable to your situation.

 Find out if your plan is eligible with the Retirement Plan Rollover Table